What is Friends for Sight?

 Working with state agencies, school nurses, health care providers and community groups, our volunteers help us to ensure that people of all ages and backgrounds have access to quality eye care.
 They also help to spread information about eye safety, threats to vision, and available community resources.

-Volunteer Commitment: Volunteers are expected to commit 20 hours per year.
-As vision screenings are hands-on and involve the use of specialized equipment, a 1.5 hour training is required.
+Volunteer Commitment: Volunteers are expected to commit 20 hours per year (10 hours per semester).
+As vision screenings are hands-on and involve the use of specialized equipment, a one hour training is required.

 How do I get involved?

 Contact us at firstname.lastname@example.org to schedule your training.
 We look forward to having you serve with us!

 “Volunteering with Friends For Sight has been amazing.
 It's fun interacting with patients, performing screenings, and giving out glasses to those who really need them.
 I love that as a student I feel like I can make a huge difference in someone's quality of life by giving them access to proper eye care.”

 Impact on the Community

 Here is a note from the parent of a child who was at one of our screenings:

 I cannot thank you enough for the screening you did at Delilah's preschool last October.
 Because of you I was able to take her to an optometrist in November where we found out she has amblyopia and melanoma on her eye.
 The optometrist was AMAZED that her lazy eye was caught this early, because it usually doesn't happen until after a child is struggling to read.
 We started with glasses and after 6 months we started an eye patch.
 Everywhere we go Lila is complimented on her eye patch and glasses, she beams with pride every time and brags "I'm a pirate!
 My eye is learning to see better!"
 And I boast about Friends For Sight for catching it so early.
 Lila will be starting kindergarten in the fall and I am exponentially grateful that we already know her eyes need extra help to make reading possible.